daniel-j/usdx-linux-builder/README.md

 This will download the version of the game specified in the Makefile, and then proceeds to set up chroots and compile the game.
 It then compresses it to a file.
 It requires about 5GB free space.

-To just download the source code, run `make USDX-src.tar.gz`.
+To just download the source code, run `make source`.

-When the source is downloaded you can rebuild the game for 32-bit or 64-bit by running `sudo ./setup.sh --i386` or `sudo ./setup.sh --amd64`.
+You can build the game for 32-bit or 64-bit by running `make build-32` or `make build-64`.

 To clean up, run `make clean`.
 This will only remove the built compressed file and build dir.